ishwar-panchariya/css-color-code-generator-in-javascript/README.md

-# CSS Color Code Generator in Pure (Vanilla) Javascript - No Frameworks
+# CSS Color Code Generator in Javascript - No Frameworks

 This is one of the important project used by every UI designer and developer.
 This project helps to the developer to choose application color theme.